Operation Deny Flight: Operation Deliberate Force

 On 28 August 1995, a mortar shell slammed into a Sarajevo marketplace, killing 37 people.
 The United States subsequently blamed Bosnian Serb forces for the attack.
 Admiral Leighton Smith, the NATO commander, recommended that NATO launch retaliatory air strikes against the Serbs under the plan established for Operation Deliberate Force.
 On 30 August 1995, NATO officially launched Operation Deliberate Force with large-scale bombing of Serb targets.
 This bombing superseded Operation Deny Flight's role for air strikes and close air support, but Deny Flight remained an active operation, still enforcing the no-fly zone over Bosnia.

 Until 20 September 1995, when Operation Deliberate Force ended, the role played by Deny Flight was minimal.
 After the suspension of Operation Deliberate Force; however, several further operations were carried out under Deny Flight.
 On 4 October 1995, Deny Flight aircraft fired HARM missiles after being targeted by surface-to-air missiles.
 On 8 October 1995, the UN requested close air support near Tuzla.
-Due to bad weather conditions, NATO aircraft were unable to locate their targets, but on 9 October, in the final combat engagement of Deny Flight, NATO aircraft returned and destroyed a Serb command and control bunker.
+Due to bad weather conditions, NATO aircraft were unable to locate their targets, but on 9 October, in the final combat engagement of Deny Flight, NATO aircraft returned and destroyed a Serb command and control bunker in the same area.